This Is Why Padding Your Timesheet Is Fraud

 So just how do employees commit timesheet fraud, and what can you do to prevent it?

-While most payroll fraud occurs when employees round up their time to the nearest hour, there are many different ways for employees to manipulate their timesheets.
-While 10-15 minutes might not seem like a lot, over time, those minutes turn into hours.
+While most payroll fraud occurs when employees round up their time to the nearest hour, there are many different of falsifying timesheets.

-If someone were to do this every day, at the end of a year an average employee could easily be compensated 65 hours’ worth of unworked time.
-Multiply that by however many employees you have and suddenly those 15 minutes here really add up.
+Furthermore, while 10-15 minutes might not seem like a lot, over time, those minutes turn into hours.
+If someone were to do this every workday, at the end of a year an average employee could easily be compensated 65 hours’ worth of unworked time.

 Inflated Hours